MarkusWME/phpBB---Private-Categories/README.md

 * ACP module where you can select which category or forum should be private
     * Inheritance can be enabled
 * Forum obfuscation shows correct counts and last post so that no private data leaks
+* Filter search results so that private topics or posts won't be shown

 ## Supported styles
 * prosilver